Templecombe: Governance

-The Abbas and Templecombe parish council has responsibility for local issues, including setting an annual precept (local rate) to cover the council's operating costs and producing annual accounts for public scrutiny.
-The parish council evaluates local planning applications and works with the local police, district council officers, and neighbourhood watch groups on matters of crime, security, and traffic.
-The parish council's role also includes initiating projects for the maintenance and repair of parish facilities, as well as consulting with the district council on the maintenance, repair, and improvement of highways, drainage, footpaths, public transport, and street cleaning.
-Conservation matters (including trees and listed buildings) and environmental issues are also the responsibility of the council.
+The Abbas and Templecombe parish council has responsibility for local issues.

-The village falls within the non-metropolitan district of South Somerset, and the area of Somerset County Council.
-The village is part of the 'Blackmoor Vale' electoral ward for council elections, along with several neighbouring villages.
-It is also part of the Somerton and Frome constituency in the House of Commons.
-Historically it was part of Wincanton Rural District, before local government reorganisation in 1974.
+The village is in Somerset unitary district, administered by Somerset Council.
+The village is part of 'Blackmoor Vale' electoral division for council elections.
+Historically it was in Wincanton Rural District from 1894 until local government reorganisation in 1974.
+It was then in South Somerset district until the creation of Somerset unitary district in 2023.

+It is part of the Glastonbury and Somerton constituency in the House of Commons.

 Transport

-The railway station is served by trains on the London Waterloo to Exeter St Davids West of England Main Line, originally built by the London and South Western Railway.
+Templecombe railway station is served by trains on the London Waterloo to Exeter St Davids West of England Main Line, originally built by the London and South Western Railway.
 When the village was served by the Somerset and Dorset Joint Railway, trains had to reverse into Templecombe station.
 This unusual characteristic was shared with Limerick Junction in County Tipperary in Ireland, and also previously with Dorchester South.
 The station closed in 1966 due to the Beeching Axe, but re-opened due to local pressure in 1983.

 Economy

-Templecombe's largest employer is Thales Underwater Systems.
+Templecombe's largest employer is Thales Underwater Systems, formerly Marconi Underwater Systems and Plessey Naval Systems.

+The water treatment centre off Temple Lane, east of the village, is operated by Wessex Water.
+The original pumping station was built by the Temple Combe and Henstridge joint water committee in the 1940s.

+Education

+Abbas and Templecombe CofE Primary School is on School Lane, close to the parish church.
+The current building dates back to 1899, with modern extensions to the rear.
+The original church school was founded in 1606 and expanded over the centuries.
+In 1835, it was funded by the National Society and then became a voluntary controlled school from 1948.

 Religious sites

 The parish Church of St. Mary dates from the 12th century, but was largely rebuilt in the 19th century.
 It has been designated as a Grade II* listed building.
-The church contains a panel painting discovered in a local cottage which has been carbon dated to around 1280 which is believed to be linked to the period when the Knights Templar held the village.
+The church contains a panel painting known as The Templecombe Head, discovered in a local cottage which has been carbon dated to around 1280 which is believed to be linked to the period when the Knights Templar held the village.
+Until the dissolution of the monasteries in the 1540s, the church was under the patronage of Shaftesbury Abbey, entitling them to appoint the vicar and collect income from the parish.
+The church patronage or advowson was then held by the lord of the manor of Abbas Combe until it reverted to the diocese of Bath and Wells in 1931.

 In Templecombe stands the United Reformed Church (next door to the former The Royal Wessex, Public House).
-This building has been on the site for over 150 years and was originally a congregational church.
+This building has been on the site for over 150 years: the current building dates from 1834 and was originally a congregational church.